SF-WDI-LABS/react-component-lifecycle/README.md

 # React Component Lifecycle

-Okay - you've aced it so far.
-Let's get technical!

 React class components provide several lifecycle methods that you can use to control your application based on the state of the UI.

 These methods happen automatically - but you can call them to modify them.